control-toolbox/OptimalControlProblems.jl/docs/src/index.md

 If you would like to define and solve your own optimal control problem, please refer to the [OptimalControl.jl documentation](https://control-toolbox.org/OptimalControl.jl).

-In **OptimalControlProblems.jl**, you will find a collection of optimal control problems modelled with JuMP and OptimalControl.
-These problems can be used for benchmarking.
+In **OptimalControlProblems.jl**, you will find a collection of optimal control problems modelled with JuMP and OptimalControl that can be used for benchmarking.

 ## Installation